Support > Ecommerce > Selling Online

 Once you have saved your feed from your Create account and added all your new fields, you will be able to upload it to your Google Merchant account.

 To do this, please follow the steps below:

-?
-The status of any feed can be found on this Data feeds page.
+The status of any feed can be found on this Feeds page.
 It can take up to 24 hours for your file details to be updated in your account.

 If you change your products often, you will need to regularly download a version of your feed from your Create account, edit it as needed and update it to your Google account just by repeating the steps specified above again.
 Every time you change a product that is listed on your website,